Tom Kim betting profile: Sony Open in Hawaii - PGA TOUR

 At the Sony Open in Hawaii

-- In Kim's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for 65th after posting a score of 4-under.
+- In Kim's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for 65th after posting a score of four-under.

+- Kim missed the cut at this event in 2023, finishing at one-over.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.